timjogorman/RicherEventDescription/guidelines.md

 causing the raise, rather than the drug itself.
 Thus, we can mark the drug as IMPLICIT.

-However, when events that are also entities do agentive, entity-like things, that agency does NOT count as causation
+However, when events that are also entities do agentive, entity-like things, that agency does NOT count as causation:

 - The **Olympics** **demands** infrastructure improvements of the host country
 > Do **not** link "Olympics" and "demand" causally.